guptasajal411/express-calculator/README.md

-# Express Calculator
+# Express Calculator 🧮

 My first Web App made with Node.js + Express.js.
-It is a very basic calculator which performs only sums, but by a backend script.
-My first step towards back-end development.<br>
+It is a very basic calculator which performs only addition and basic BMI calculation with a backend script.
+My first step towards back-end development.

 # How to use this? 🤔

 1. Clone this repository in your local environment by the following command:<br>